ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 ### Access via REST APIs/curl

 This interface is documented in the [API reference](https://cloud.ibm.com/apidocs/assistant#get-response-to-user-input).
+Note, that the API endpoint (gateway-fra.watsonplatform.net) depends on the region.

 **Example:**